cloverdx/cloverdx-server-docker/README.md

 --mount type=bind,source=C:/your-host-clover-data-dir,target=/var/clover
 ```

-On Linux, if you bind a directory from the host OS, the data files will be owned by user with UID 1000.
+On Linux, if you bind a directory from the host OS, the data files will be owned by the user with UID 1000.
 You should override this by setting `LOCAL_USER_ID` environment variable:

 ```bash
 -e LOCAL_USER_ID=`id -u $USER`